wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.6.2

+Fix: 1.Fixed the problem that the new node does not change with the theme in rich Text mode.

 ## 0.6.1

 Fix: 1.Fixed the issue of high movement sensitivity when using the touchpad when changing mouse scrolling to moving the canvas behavior.